Andre053/Toronto-Daily-Shelter-Overnight-Service-Usage/README.md

 ## [IN PROGRESS] Features
 1. Map of Toronto by FSA, user can select an area to display information on
 2. Page of charts user can customize options for
+3. Data story built from my work on the project
-3. Explanation of the project and any current takeaways
+4. Explanation of the project and its background

 ## Links
 - [Open Data dataset](https://open.toronto.ca/dataset/daily-shelter-overnight-service-occupancy-capacity/)